CanDIG/candig.github.io/_posts/2019-11-02-data-federation-design.md

 to include a larger number of smaller organizations it’s possible that this may change over time.

-### Dimension 1: Authentication & Authorization
+### Dimension 1: Authentication

-The technological implementation of authentication and authorization in a data federation can be quite complicated, but from a policy and overall design point of view, AuthN/Z are comparatively straightforward - or at least are the least subtle.
+The technological implementation of authentication in a data federation can be quite complicated, but from a policy and overall design point of view, AuthN and for that matter AuthZ are comparatively straightforward - or at least are the least subtle.

 Ultimately the choices here for authentication - for issuing accounts and tying them to individuals - are some combination of: